ipfs/ipfs-docs/docs/concepts/glossary.md

 In system architecture, a Peer is an equal player in the peer-to-peer model of decentralization, as opposed to the client-server model of centralization.
 [See also Peer as Node](#node)

+### Peer routing

+Peer routing is the process of discovering the network _route_ or address for a peer in the network, given the peer’s ID.
+It may also include _ambient_ discovery of local peers.
+The primary peer routing mechanism in IPFS uses a distributed hash table to locate peers, taking advantage of the [Kademlia routing algorithm](concepts/dht.md#lookup-algorithm) to efficiently locate peers.

 ### Peer ID

 A Peer ID is how each unique IPFS node is identified on the network.
 The Peer ID is created when the IPFS node is initialized and is essentially a cryptographic hash of the node's public key.
 [More about Peer ID](dht.md#peer-ids)